vannicktrinquier/professional-services/tools/custom-organization-policy-library/README.md

 ## Overview

 This repository provides a library of custom organization policy constraints and samples.
 It includes tools to easily generate policies for provisioning across your organization using either Google Cloud (gcloud) or Terraform.

-For a detailled list of the policies developed, please refer [to the summary](./docs/index.md).
+For a detailled list of the policies developed, please refer [here](./docs/index.md).

 The library contains more than 100 constraints, including implementation n of policies for these bundles:
 - CIS for GCP v3.0